 Once upon a time...

-When allowing her two sisters to visit, they are jealous of her beautiful home and insist that Psyche's husband really is a monster and she owes it to herself to find out.
-So Psyche is convinced to break her husband's only request of allowing his face to remain a secret and look upon him in the night.
-In doing so, she damns their relationship.
+When she allowed her two sisters to visit, they were jealous of her beautiful home and insisted that if Psyche's husband really was a monster she owed it to herself to find out.
+So Psyche was convinced to break her husband's only request of allowing his face to remain a secret.
+She gazed upon him in the night and in doing so, she damned their relationship.

-A single drop of oil falls from the candle Psyche lights to gaze at his face, waking him, and Cupid, in all his majestic beauty, flees their home, distressed by her betrayal.
-Distraught, Psyche goes in search of her husband, traveling for many days, until she comes to the temple of Ceres, the motherly goddess of grain.
+A single drop of oil fell from the candle Psyche lit to gaze at his face, waking him, and Cupid, in all his majestic beauty, fled their home, distressed by her betrayal.
+Distraught, Psyche went in search of her husband, traveling for many days, until she came to the temple of Ceres, the motherly goddess of grain.

 - Day of Love – the Complex Origins of Valentine’s Day